GuanceCloud/datakit/internal/export/doc/en/inputs/hostobject.md

   cloud_provider = "aliyun"
 ```

-You can turn off cloud synchronization by configuring `disable_cloud_provider_sync = true` in the hostobject configuration file.
+You can turn off cloud synchronization by configuring `disable_cloud_provider_sync = true` in the Host Object configuration file.

 ## Object {#object}